nikomatsakis/rustnation-24/index.md

     ² Hat tip to Doc Jones, who really helped me see the importance of this.
 ]

+???

+So what should we be shooting for?
+I'd like to see us having a rich, diverse set of contributors, some of whom are making a career of it, and others doing it on the side.
+I want us to have well documented onboarding paths and an inclusive community where everybody feels welcome.

 ---

 # One last shout-out